Filippos Pliatsikas: Career

 In 2009, he released his next album “Ballerinas Epitreponte” and he toured in 10 European cities: London, Leicester, Düsseldorf, Frankfurt, Stuttgart, Munich, Brussels, Amsterdam, Nicosia and Lemesos.
 In the same year he kicked off his summer tour in the Karaiskaki Stadium with Sinead O'Connor and guest starring: Kostis Maraveyas, Gordon Gano (Violent Femmes) and MC Yinka.
 At the end of 2010, he released his album “Tin Alitheia Na Po” which was distributed for free via the internet, something done for the first time in the Greek music industry.
 This album included 15 tracks which portrayed his truth, his reality.
 He experimented with various sounds and, by using a Gospel choir from San Diego mixed with musicians from Epirus, he managed to make his songs a journey once again.
 In light of the album, he performed shows from December 2010 to the spring of 2011.

 In 2011, Pyx Lax reunited.
 These old friends reunited on stage for a series of shows.
 This was considered the music event of the year.
 They travelled to the biggest cities in Greece and presented a show unlike one ever performed in Greece before.
 This was the case as it broke the record of the most ticket sales ever sold by Greek artists.
 The highlights of the tour were in the Olympic Stadium in Athens which had an audience of 80.000 people and in the Kaftanzoglio Stadium in Thessaloniki with an audience of 50.000 people.
 The Pix Lax tour came to an end with three shows in America (New York, Chicago, Boston) and one in Canada (Toronto) which were performed in historic venues (Terminal 5 and House of Blues).

 In March 2012, Filippos released his new album titled "Prosochii sto Keno" and the song "Pou na pame" has already started its own journey.
-Filippos is currently getting ready for his summer tour which starts on 30 May and Eleonora Zouganeli will also be performing with him.